sin/pypsa-pl/README.md

 - Line loading - to ensure an even distribution of line loading with the simplified 220 kV network, the resistance and reactance of 220 kV lines was changed in the `line_types` file in core `PyPSA`.
 This is not an ideal solution and should be handled in the `PyPSA-PL` code;
 - Thermal unit maintenance schedule - the Polish coal units are extremely prone to outages due to their age.
 This is not represented in the model and could mean that the availability of coal plants is higher than in reality.
 A maintenance schedule and a random outage algorithm could be included to represent the actual working conditions of coal plants;

-You are welcome to expand and modify `PyPSA-PL` according to your needs (honoring the license - see `Citiation and license` section).
+You are welcome to expand and modify `PyPSA-PL` according to your needs (honoring the license - see `Citation and license` section).
 You can also submit pull requests onto the `PyPSA-PL` repository, but due to a lack of resources we cannot ensure we will be able to review and approve those.

 ## References